Hanfu Unearthed III: Wei/Jin and Northern/Southern Dynasty Relics

 Hanfu Unearthed III: Wei/Jin and Northern/Southern Dynasty Relics-10

 One other restored women's top is on display in the China Silk Museum, the same one featured in the title image of this article.
-I couldn't find a lot of on it, but I do know that the ever-popular Northern and Southern Dynasty hanfu features this kind of outer top often.
+I couldn't find a lot of information on it, but I do know that the ever-popular Northern and Southern Dynasty hanfu features this kind of outer top often.
 Called a 褶衣/摺衣/zhe2 yi1/Folded Top, this top features a folded collar that narrows down the body until it comes together at the belly.
-Most likely the bottom part of this top would've been tucked into the skirt, with some kind of underlayer resembling a camisole (more on that later in artistic references) underneath.
+Most likely the bottom part of this top would've been tucked into the skirt, with some kind of underlayer resembling a (more on that later in artistic references) underneath.
 This would've been from the Northern Dynasty, as we can see a unique print technique dyed in the fabric: the small dots on the fabric are left white when the fabric was dyed dark brown.

 Other Artistic References